How to Fill the Creative Well – Creative Well – Filling the Well

 1. Explore different mediums.

 Sometimes the best ideas come from the most obscure sources.
 A great idea for a website might come from watching an old film noir.
-A packaging concept for crackers might be inspired by an oil can from the 1930s.
+An innovative packaging concept for crackers might be inspired by an oil can from the 1930s.
 The idea is that the more information, ideas, and sources you store in your head or in notebooks, the more you’ll be able to pull from later.

 Read books, look through magazines, look at paintings, explore photography, watch an old movie, check out leather wallets hand crafted in the early 1800s.
 There are so many sources of potential inspiration, search them, explore them and always think about how it might apply to a future project.